makeller1/makeller1.github.io/_projects/pupper-quadruped.md

 Furthermore, by modeling the dynamics, foot contact can be detected without tactile sensors.

 The controller is written in C++ for performance and embedded deployment.
 Light-weight libraries are used: [Rigid Body Dynamics Library](https://github.com/ORB-HD/rbdl-orb) for dynamic and kinematic calculations and [OSQP](https://osqp.org/) for solving the quadratic program.
-[Gazebo](https://gazebosim.org) is used for testing and tuning in simulation.
-An accurate dynamic model of the Pupper was created by modeling the assembly in SolidWorks and extracting inertial and kinematic properties of the links.
+[Gazebo](https://gazebosim.org) is used for testing and tuning in simulation, and ROS is used for communication.

 <!-- ### Hardware